2025 Milwaukee area floods: Wauwatosa

 The village of Wauwatosa was particularly impacted after the Menominee River, which runs alongside its downtown, overflowed.
+At least 70 people had to be rescued during and after the storm.

 The Wauwatosa director of public works estimated that the number of affected village homes was in the hundreds.
 Wauwatosa's flagship Hart Park, designed to take on floodwater to protect the village's downtown, suffered significant damage: a Milwaukee Magazine freelancer observed that the backstop at the park's softball field had "crumpled", and the turf at a stadium where multiple high school football teams played was "rippled".
 That turf ended up being unusable, and those football teams had to play their 2025 games in other locations.
+The damages to Wauwatosa's public lands, including Hart Park, were estimated at $4 million.

 Multiple businesses in the village were forced to close due to flooding damage.
 The kitchen at Cafe Hollander, a popular restaurant located next to the river, was flooded with 4 ft of water.
 Hollander's owners announced that they were facing up to $1 million in losses thanks to an estimated three-quarters of their equipment rendered unusable; severe damage to the restaurant's plumbing, electrical system, and walls; and a needed six weeks for repairs.